-Eight bottom samples were assigned via the PRF.
-Samples were obtained at all locations and returned primarily black to brown sand.
+Four bottom samples were assigned via the PRF.
+Samples were obtained at or near all locations.

+Samples in this area were primarily black sand and mud.
 Refer to the FFF submitted with the survey deliverables for results.

 D.2.4 Overhead Features